jesuisse/godot-radial-menu-control/README.md

 Radial Menu Control
 ===================

-This code provides a radial menu control node for the Godot Engine (also called a "pie menu") with support for submenus.
+This code provides a radial menu control node for Godot Engine 4 (also called a "pie menu") with support for submenus.
 It supports keyboard, mouse and gamepad input.
 You can define the basic look of the control using themes:

 <img src="addons/RadialMenu/doc/LightvsDarkTheme.png">